AidanDavid/SiteCompare/README.md

 General How-to
 - Hopefully you find the program straight-forward throughout, but some below details maybe unclear:

+- when asked to provide a URL, paste something such as: https://website.com/
+- when asked to provide a path, paste something such as: C:\Users\username\Desktop\website\CodeFiles\codefile.html
+  - after a file comparison, subsequent code and link check paths only need to be local to the website files, such as: CodeFiles\codefile.html
+  - (this would be found in the leftmost column of the file comparing table)

 - performing a Wget takes time based on website size (could be minutes to hours per site), if you already have the files downloaded, you can skip this